wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - Addition of, `Desktop\Shutdown_Now` and `C\Anti-Anti-H8te`.
 - Install of, AMD or nVidia or Both, pop up relating site page with drivers, people will be directed to their own drivers, and some kind of info to explain driver unlocking.
 There may be enhancements to do in relevance to hybrid nvidia/amd gpu setups.
 - Win8 limited to .net 4.6.1, while server 2012 was .Net 4.8 (final).
 Deepseek said it was to do with server's lts aspect.
 It would be nice to be able to install 4.8 on both though, solve a lot of app issues.
-- Delete default windows media including, pictures and movies, from all user directories, while not deleting other things.
-Starts by finding and listing all media, conclusion on what was found could be put in a folder and made into a short video.
+- Delete default windows media including, pictures and movies, from all user/public directories, while not deleting other things.
+Starts by finding and listing all media.
+Server 2012 does not have such media.
 - Install K-Lite Codec Pack with options, minimal, regular, full, in sub-menu.
 - Disable relevant components, then Remove Airplane Mode + traces, while not breaking mobile internet support.
 Server 2012 does NOT have, airplane mode.
 - Disable themes.
 Redirect default starting theme to being Classic (as it always boots with aero, that then unloads for classic).
 Remove Aero + Traces.